 To the extent that we use wood chips, we ensure they were sourced from certified, responsibly managed, re-planted and renewable forests.
 Nearly all our wood chips are residuals from sawmills within 100 miles of the mill.
 That means we are contributing to our local economy and are familiar with the suppliers and the managed forests where they responsibly source this wood.
 By 2023, 100% of our chips will be sawmill residuals sourced within ¼ mile of our mill.

 The responsibly managed forests providing this wood benefit our ecological and environmental health in a variety of ways.
 Forests prevent soil erosion, provide shelter for wildlife by preserving watersheds and wetlands, and remove CO2 and other harmful emissions from the atmosphere.
 Our forests are some of the most valuable natural resources in our world today.
 They are essential for providing a clean and healthy environment for our societies—and they’re replanted every generation, so they’re continually growing.

-All our fiber, both recycled and wood fiber, is triple certified under the most respected global certification programs: Forest Stewardship Council® (FSC-C132345), Sustainable Forestry Initiative® (SFI-01688) and Programme for the Endorsement of Forest Certification® (PEFC-29-31-404).
+All our fiber, both recycled and wood fiber, may be purchased as chain of custody certified under the following global certification programs: Forest Stewardship Council® (FSC-C132345), Sustainable Forestry Initiative® (SFI-01688) and Programme for the Endorsement of Forest Certification® (PEFC-29-31-404).

 Recovering Valuable Resources

 As a paper company, we understand the value of reducing the resources needed to produce our paper products.
 At NORPAC, sophisticated energy and water recovery systems ensure a low carbon footprint at every step of our manufacturing process.
 Our team-based workforce continuously pursues waste reduction and improvement in all our processes, both because cutting waste reduces our costs and simply because it is the right thing to do.